Reviewed by Judith Wilson

 We meet the protagonist, Professor Olivia Sweetman, in the Prologue.
 As an historian, with academic accolades and TV success to her name – and with her new biography, Annabel, based on a 19th century female surgeon’s true-life confession, already ascending the bestseller lists – Olivia has everything.
 She’s at her book launch, but despite the assembled adoring crowd, there’s trouble brewing.
 Her husband clearly has a guilty secret, Olivia has spotted a malevolent stalker, and as she delivers her speech, she’s perched vertiginously high on a balcony at The Hunterian Museum, Royal Society of Surgeons.
 One senses her perfect life is about to explode.

 Satisfyingly, the book kicks off with a rewind to two months previously.
 We shuttle between Olivia’s close third person narrative, and Vivian’s first person account.
-Vivian, sixty years old, a spinster, housekeeper to Lady Burley (descendant of Annabel Burley, a Victorian surgeon on whom Olivia has been writing a book), is the second main character; she’s been assisting Olivia with her research.
+Vivian, sixty years old, a spinster, housekeeper to Lady Burley (Annabel’s descendant), is the second main character; she’s been assisting Olivia with her research.
 At the start, the differences between these two women, in both character and circumstance, appear vast.
 Sophisticated Olivia is married to David, a writer, and has three children, a house in London and another in the country, and professional success.
 Vivian is obsessive, drab and neurotic.
-With the book on Annabel finished, Vivian is devastated – ‘I long for the words ‘Dear Vivian …’ she says – yet Olivia is swiftly withdrawing from their professional relationship.
+With Annabel finished, Vivian is devastated – ‘I long for the words ‘Dear Vivian …’ she says – yet Olivia is swiftly withdrawing from their professional relationship.
 Early on, we have the nightmarish sense this will prove unwise.
 Vivian knows a secret that Olivia wants to conceal, and thus begins the teasing out of an uneasy balance of power between the two women.

 The Night Visitor features atmospheric locations: after the glamour of London, we’re plunged into Vivian’s world.
 She lives in a suitably ghostly old house, Ileford Manor, East Sussex, where she broods alone.
 Soon after, events shift to the August heat of a villa in the South of France.
 Olivia has departed to holiday with two families, hoping to forget Vivian.
 At first, her main problems appear emotional: there’s an unexplained issue with David and one of her friends is acting suspiciously.
 Atkins is excellent at portraying the intricacies of family life and the tense niggles between married couples, plus the dynamics between female friends.
 But then Vivian pitches up in the South of France.
 That’s when things really begin to unravel …